James O'Meara: Wartime service

 O'Meara's first operational posting was to No. 64 Squadron based at RAF Hornchurch, with which he obtained his first 'kill' while over Dunkirk on 31 May 1940 when he brought down a Bf 109.
 He had already damaged a Ju 88 off Calais on 21 May.
 His next claim was a Bf 109 of JG 51, shot down in flames over the English Channel on 19 July and ten days later, while intercepting a raid over Dover, claimed two Ju 87s.
 On 11 August he claimed 2 Bf 109 'probables' and on the following day destroyed one more.
 He claimed a Bf 109 down on 13 August, and on the 15th he damaged three Heinkel He 111 bombers.
-On 18 August O'Meara claimed shared destruction of a Ju 88 and a He 111 destroyed.
+On 18 August O'Meara claimed shared destruction of a Junkers Ju 88 and a Heinkel He 111 destroyed.

 O'Meara was shortly afterwards posted to No. 72 Squadron at Biggin Hill.
 He was promoted flying officer on 3 September 1940, before damaging a Do 17 on 27 September.
 He was awarded a Distinguished Flying Cross (DFC) on 24 September 1940.
 His citation in the London Gazette read:

 He was then transferred for a 'rest period' at No. 421 (Reconnaissance) Flight RAF at Hawkinge, working up new pilots who would eventually form the nucleus of No.91 Squadron RAF.

 O'Meara shot down an He 59 of Seenotgruppe 3 on 26 November, a Bf 109 fighter-bomber of LG 2 that was attacking a Royal Navy minesweeper on 5 December, and then damaged another one immediately afterwards.
 While with No. 91, he was shot down by a Bf 109 and crash-landed near Folkestone on 17 February 1941.
 He was awarded a Bar to the DFC on 18 March 1941.
 The citation published in the London Gazette reported that: